 YonoArc Live Mode

-YonoArc supports a comprehensive live mode that allows you to change almost everything in a pipeline while it is running and see the effects on the dashboard immediately.
+YonoArc supports a comprehensive live mode that allows you to change almost everything in a pipeline while it is running and see the effects immediately.
 This saves your time by not having to terminate and launch the pipeline frequently.
-It also saves your credits by not having to use the Express launch option since you don’t have to speedup the initial launch process.
+It also saves your credits by not having to use the Express Launch option since you don’t have to speed up the initial launch process.
 The following features are supported in live mode:

 - Update the properties of a block.
 Properties that are selected by the developer to not support live updates are disabled while the pipeline is running.
 If you really need to update the values of these properties, you can use the next feature.

-- Terminate and Launch a block using the buttons at the top of the Properties tab in the Block Settings Panel.
+- Terminate and Launch a block using the corresponding buttons at the top of the Properties tab in the Block Settings Panel.
 This is very useful when you need to update the advanced properties of a block (e.g., resources and deployment region), update the properties that do not support live updates, or even update the source code in case of a custom block.
 Once you terminate a block, you can update any of its properties, advanced properties, or source code.
 Then, you can re-launch it with the new settings.

-- Drag a new block from the list of blocks into the canvas.
+- Drag a new block from the Blocks Panel on the left into the canvas.

-- Delete an existing block from the pipeline by clicking the block then clicking Delete or Backspace.
+- Delete an existing block from the pipeline by clicking the block then pressing the Delete key or the Backspace key.

 - Add/delete/update the connections between blocks.

-- Add resource models when needed by clicking the 3-dot button besides the resource models on the upper-right corner of the canvas, then clicking the + or – buttons as needed.
+- Add resource models when needed by clicking the 3-dot button besides the resource models on the top-right corner of the canvas, then clicking the + or – buttons as needed.
 You should add more resource models when newly added blocks are red (i.e., waiting resources).
-New resource models will be Express launched if the pipeline was also Express launched.
+New resource models will be express launched if the pipeline was also express launched.

 YonoArc Essentials Bundle

 In order to help you get started, YonoArc includes an essentials bundle that is already purchased for free from YonoStore once your Yonohub account is confirmed.
-The essentials bundle includes many blocks, for example, Video Player, CARLA, YOLO Object Detection, and Video Viewer.
+The essentials bundle includes many blocks, such as Video Player, CARLA, YOLO Object Detection, and Video Viewer.
 Click here to learn more about getting more blocks from YonoStore.